Jibe (band): Band history

 Jibe began in late 1993 after friends Joe Grah and Toby Bittenbender met bassist Sean Robinson while working at Guitar Center in Dallas, Texas.
 Drummer Ben Jeffries joined the other members upon moving to Dallas in February 1994.
 Jibe played their first show at a club called “The Basement” in Dallas in April 1994.
 The group soon became known for their energetic and intense live shows and relentless touring schedule, playing well over a thousand concerts in their first five years.

 Jibe released their first album, a live concert recorded at Trees in Dallas, in 1994.
 The self-titled LP Jibe followed in 1996.

 The band received their first taste of success in 2000 with their single "I’ll Meet You Halfway" from their second studio album In My Head, which reached the #1 spot on college radio stations in Texas and Louisiana.
-Although compared by the press to classic rock acts such as James Gang and Led Zeppelin, the band cited contemporaries such as U2, Pearl Jam, and Jane’s Addiction as the primary influences on their developing sound.
+Although compared by the press to classic rock acts such as James Gang and Led Zeppelin, the band also cited contemporaries such as Soundgarden, Smashing Pumpkins, and Jane’s Addiction as the influences on their developing sound.
 In My Head also featured a notable rap rock influence, which drew comparisons to Kid Rock, Limp Bizkit, and Rage Against the Machine.

 In 2003 Jibe released their third album Uprising.
 The single "Yesterday’s Gone" received significant national airplay and spent nine weeks in the top 30 on the national rock chart, peaking at #26.
 The song soared to #1 at radio stations in Dallas, Austin, and Shreveport, and reached the top 10 at dozens of stations across Texas, Oklahoma, and Louisiana and made the top 20 in several other markets nationwide.
 "Yesterday’s Gone" charted at #71 on Radio & Records year-end list of the top 100 rock tracks of 2003 and was chosen by the Dallas Cowboys as the music bed for their 2003 season.
 The song "Hypocrite" was also featured in an episode of the TV series One Tree Hill.
 Uprising was also a critical success, earning awards for alternative album of the year, male vocalist of the year, producer of the year, and song of the year at the 2003 KEGL local show awards.

 Jibe quickly found themselves in high demand as an opening act for popular nationally touring post-grunge rock acts of the day such as Creed, Toadies, Fastball, Staind, Sevendust, Shinedown, Seether, Saliva, Ours, Oleander, Lit, Blue October, and Our Lady Peace.
 Jibe toured with Nickelback, Jerry Cantrell, Josh Todd, Kings of Leon and Marilyn Manson and established themselves as one of the premier rock bands in the Dallas scene.